microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 # WorkRides Mobile App

 The mobile app described here uses [Microsoft Graph](https://graph.microsoft.com/) APIs to get people data and stores in [Common Data Service](https://aka.ms/CommonDataService) via Web API.
 This mobile app connects people to carpool to work.
-Users can sign in to the app using their work identities (AAD), able to carpool with interested employees who are with in their org and the people they closely work with.
+Users can sign in to the app using their work identities (AAD) and find other employees in their org and/or the people they closely work with to Carpool to work.

-This app demonstrates that professional developers are able to build data rich, people centric apps with their platform of choice using [Microsoft Graph](https://graph.microsoft.com/) APIs and [Common Data Service](https://aka.ms/CommonDataService).
+This app demonstrates that professional developers are able to build people centric, data rich apps with their platform of choice using [Microsoft Graph](https://graph.microsoft.com/) APIs and [Common Data Service](https://aka.ms/CommonDataService).

 <img src="../media/xamarin_login.png" Height="350" Width="200" />
 <img src="../media/xamarin_menu.png" Height="350" Width="200" />